 My advice is, make a whole smoked chicken for dinner and serve it the night before.
 You can toss any leftovers from the chicken into the soup.

-Furthermore, even if you separately make smoked chicken breasts or smoked chicken thighs, you can pull the meat off and use it.
-That smoky flavour will be present throughout the soup.
 It will pair very well with the freshness of the spring onions and the sweetness of the corn.

 Chinese chicken and sweetcorn noodle soup